xiantang/Java-BackEnd-Notes/doc/notes/os/udacity OS.md

 * mix of CPU and memory-intensive threads
   * aviod/limit contention on processor pipeline
   * all component CPU and memory well uttilized

+## Memory Management

+* uses intelligently sized containers
+  * memory pages or segments
+* not all memory is needed at once
+  * tasks operate on subset of memory
+* optimized for performance
+  * reduce time to access state

+### Memory Management:goat: